DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 ###O

-#####OCR (Optical Character Recognition)
-OCR software automatically recognizes printed text (or even handwriting) in scanned or photographed images and converts it into digital text files.

 #####Open Source
 Open Source originally refers to software that can be freely used, copied, adapted and modified.
 In order to allow modification, Open Source software provides users and developers not only with the installable software, but also its human-readable 'source' code.
 (An analogy would be a restaurant where customers can not only order dishes, but are also given the cooking recipes for unrestricted - personal as well as commercial - reuse.)
 The term has also been used to describe similar practices in fields other than software development, such as design (Open Design), publishing (Open Access), engineering, and even medical research.

-#####Operating system (OS)
+#####Operating system
 The most basic piece of software running on a computer.
 Operating systems generally manage storage and file access as well as network connectivity, and provide a user interface including keyboard/mouse input and screen/audio output.
 Well-known operating systems include Windows, Linux and Mac OS X, as well as mobile operating systems such as Android and iOS.

+#####Optical Character Recognition (OCR)
+OCR software automatically recognizes printed text (or even handwriting) in scanned or photographed images and converts it into digital text files.

 ###P

 #####PDA (Personal Digital Assistant)
 A miniature computer/handheld device with standard software applications such as an agenda, address book, notebook and web browsing.
 PDAs were popular from the 1990s to the mid-2000s, when they were superseded by smartphones.

-#####PDF (Portable Document Format)
+#####PDF
+Acronym for Portable Document Format.
 PDF was developed by Adobe Systems as a file format for ensuring that documents would retain their visual layout and typographic details, and thus be rendered identically, across all operating systems.
 PDF is generally a read-only format, and not a suitable format for editable documents.
 It originated in the field of desktop publishing and became the standard file format for master copies of print publications.
 Since PDF is, for the most part, a fixed-layout (as opposed to reflowable) document format, designed for print, it is less suitable than EPUB as an all-purpose electronic publishing format.
 Since 2008, PDF has been an open standard.

 #####Pixel
 All text and images on a display screen are made up of a grid of thousands (or even millions) of small colored dots known as pixels.
 The term 'pixel' is derived from 'picture element'.
 See also [**Resolution**](#resolution).